rfabbri/minus/README.md

 ## Authors

-Adapted and improved over Anton Leykin and Timothy Duff's code from Macaulay2 by Ricardo Fabbri
+Adapted and improved over Anton Leykin's and Timothy Duff's codes from Macaulay2 by Ricardo Fabbri.
+The core code grew out of Macaulay2/e/NAG.cpp.

 ## Acknowledgements
 This grew as part of ICERM's 2018 Nonlinear Algebra Program (Computer Vision